AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 When specifying point values on the command line, you must specify the `/GradeCode` or `/Qualifiers` option before specifying the numeric value.

+To completely disable grade codes or qualifiers from the appended points, set the `/IgnoreGrades=true` or the `/IgnoreQualifiers=true` options.
+These options can be useful when reading points from files or other AQTS systems which have these metadata, but you only want the timestamp and point values.

 Grade codes and qualifiers will not be appended to basic time-series before AQTS 19.2.185.

 ## Copying points from another time-series